 With a policy in paid-up status, this growth helps offset reductions to the death benefit.
 Depending upon the total returns earned thus far and how long the policy stays in paid-up status, the decrease in the death benefit can be negligible or it can end up being significant.

-Converting a whole life policy to reduced paid-up status amounts to a compromise between surrendering the policy outright for cash and continuing to pay premiums on life insurance that might no longer be a necessity.
+Converting a whole life policy to reduced paid-up status amounts to a compromise between surrendering the policy outright for cash and continuing to pay premiums on life insurance that might no longer be necessary.

 It can be a good strategy to use paid-up life insurance if you want to keep retirement expenses down while still ensuring a death benefit for your heirs and liquidity in your estate.
 When the death benefit is eventually triggered, the pay-out will be the policy’s face value minus any reductions resulting from the application of cash value to premium payments.